Gliding Through Gettysburg on a Modern Steed

 Today, however, the millions of tourists who flock to the battlefield each year have more options to get around.
 Sure, some still traverse the fields by foot or by horse, but most use their cars.
 However, for the more adventurous of us, there is another option: Segway.

 Segway tours of Gettysburg start with a safety video and mandatory training on the in-store obstacle course.
 The thought of riding a Segway can be intimidating if you’ve never had the chance to ride one, but it really is quite simple to get the hang of.
-My trip with Segway Tours of Gettysburg was my second tour on a Segway (my first was in Chiang Mai, Thailand), and, despite not having the balance of an Olympic gymnast, I’ve never had any issue figuring it out.
+My trip with Segway Tours of Gettysburg was my second tour on a Segway (my third was at the Hotel Hershey in Hershey), and, despite not having the balance of an Olympic gymnast, I’ve never had any issue figuring it out.

 The reality is that stepping onto a Segway for the first time is like getting on a bike after a long absence.
 At first, you might feel a bit wobbly, but once you get your balance figured out, it’s quite easy.